Clementemr/Shell/README.md

-A functional shell in c capable of navigating and running programs
+A functional shell in c capable of navigating and running programs.
+Video: https://youtu.be/m7ZtbNRxr3Q?feature=shared